Itshari891/Mstore_eCommerce-FullStack/README.md

 # Features
  - ### Product Listing:
    - A page that displays a list of all available products with detailed information and images.
- - Category:
+ - ### Category:
-   Products are grouped into categories for easy browsing.
+   - Products are grouped into categories for easy browsing.
+ - ### Product Detail:
- - Product Detail: A page that displays detailed information about a specific product, including images and customer reviews.
+   - A page that displays detailed information about a specific product, including images and customer reviews.
+ - ### Shopping Cart:
+   - Customers can add products to their shopping cart and view the contents of their cart at any time.
+ - ### Order:
+   - Customers can place an order for the products in their shopping cart, providing shipping information and payment details.
+ - ### Review:
+   - Customers can leave reviews for products they have purchased.
+ - ### Order Management:
+   - The platform provides a dashboard for managing orders, including tracking status.
- -
+ - ### Admin Panel:
+   - The platform includes an administrative panel for adding,updating and removing products and categories.

 # Prerequisites
  - Python 3.10.4